Nearly sufficient statistics and information bottlenecks

 The two phases correspond to what we see if we measure gradient statistics: a drift phase (large, directed updates) followed by a diffusion phase (random fluctuations dominate).
 The diffusion adds noise that automatically compresses representations.

-So in the Deep IB view, SGD itself is a bottleneck machine.
-Layers end up very close to the IB theoretical bound, which characterizes optimal trade-offs between memory \(I(T;X)\) and relevance \(I(T;Y)\).
+I think this means that in the Deep IB view, SGD itself is a bottleneck machine.* Layers end up very close to the IB theoretical bound, which characterises optimal trade-offs between memory \(I(T;X)\) and relevance \(I(T;Y)\).

 There are two competing terms in the functional